-Cause Internal controls were not adequately designed to identify expenses related to state funds.
-Internal control procedures were not followed or monitored properly to perform a complete and accurate reconciliation between actual funds expended and budget submitted to the State.
-Internal control procedures were not followed or monitored properly to perform an accurate reconciliation of grant expenditures to underlying supporting documents at Cordova Community Health Medical Center.
 Effect or potential effect Unreconciled differences between actual funds expended and the budget submitted to the State could result in a payback or loss of future funds.
 There were expenses unrelated to grant expenditures mixed in with the accounting records for grant expenditures, resulting in a payable to the State in the amount of \$28,632.
-Recommendation Management should design internal controls over the tracking grant expenditures.
-This should include procedures to identify all expenditures related to state grants as submitted in the budgets prepared for the State.
-The process should also include procedures to maintain source documents for the expenditures in order to support the recorded expenditures.
-Views of responsible officials and planned corrective actions There was much turnover in staff in the Sound Alternatives department in 2017 with staff that had been monitoring grant issues departing along with the manager.
-Much work has gone into grant management and accurate reporting of grant expenses in 2018.
-Management has a much better relationship with the State and an accounting process has been set up to record and maintain grant expenses.
-Accounting and the Sound Alternatives manager meet regularly to go over grant processes and work closely to assure the quarterly reports are accurate.
-The State has expressed their appreciation for the efforts that they have seen from Cordova Community Medical Center.
+Recommendation We recommend all statement of net position accounts be properly reconciled to supporting documentation and accounts of the statement of revenues, expenses, and changes in net position be monitored and reconciled throughout the year to ensure correct reporting.
+Views of responsible officials and planned corrective actions Management concurs.
+See the corrective action plan.
 Finding 2017-003 Journal Entry Review - Significant Deficiency in Internal Control Over Financial Reporting Criteria Internal controls should be established to ensure proper and accurate financial reporting in accordance with generally accepted accounting principles (GAAP).
 Condition The Finance Director prepares all journal entries, but there is no one reviewing them.
-Cause Limited number of accounting staff does not provide for proper segregation of duties at the City.
-Effect or potential effect Journal entries could be made in error or to inappropriately adjust the accounting records.
+Cause Limited accounting staff at the City.
+Effect or potential effect Journal entries could be made in error or inappropriately.
 Recommendation We recommend that someone review and approve all journal entries and initial the support for the entries to document their approval.
 This process would improve controls over adjustments to the general ledger.
+Views of responsible officials and planned corrective actions Management concurs.
+See the corrective action plan.
+Finding 2017-004 Year End Account Reconciliation Review - Significant Deficiency in Internal Control Over Financial Reporting Criteria Internal controls should be established to ensure proper and accurate financial reporting in accordance with generally accepted accounting principles (GAAP).
+Condition Certain year end account reconciliations contained errors.
+Cause Year end account reconciliations were not reviewed due to limited accounting staff at the City.